LVLMs and Humans Ground Differently in Referential Communication: Experimental Design and Method

 \subsection{AI Participants}

 We selected OpenAI's GPT-5.2 with the ``none'' reasoning option as the LVLM for our AI-AI, human-AI, AI-human experiments \citep{openai2025gpt5}.
-Following \citet{hua2024talk, wang-etal-2025-lvlms}, we started with GPT-4o when initially developing the prompting.
-With four rounds of identifying 12 objects, our task proved to be more complex and required a more capable model.
-After evaluating several frontier models, we settled on GPT-5.2 for its superior instruction-following capabilities, even at the lowest reasoning level.
-We use the lowest reasoning level to prioritize responsiveness, as human conversation unfolds under time pressure and humans strive to minimize pauses.
+Following \citet{hua2024talk, wang-etal-2025-lvlms}, we began with GPT-4o when initially developing the prompting.
+Four rounds of identifying 12 objects turned out to be too complex for that model and required a more capable model.
+After evaluating several frontier models, we settled on GPT-5.2, first because it was the newest frontier model at the time, and second, for its superior instruction-following capabilities, even at the lowest reasoning level.
+We used the lowest reasoning level to prioritize responsiveness, as human conversation unfolds under time pressure and humans strive to minimize pauses in conversation \citep{Jefferson1989}.
 We designed the system prompts to align with the instructions given to human participants while providing the necessary scaffolding for autonomous interaction.
-The prompt structure consists of three key components: \textbf{(1) Task Context and Role Definition}, which mirrors the rules provided to human subjects; \textbf{(2) Communication Norms}, where we explicitly codified pragmatic constraints often implicit to humans (e.g., conciseness, turn-taking, and comparative language) to support natural collaboration; and \textbf{(3) Structural Scaffolding}, which enforces a strict JSON output format to track state updates and induce zero-shot chain-of-thought reasoning \citep{kojima2022large} before generating an utterance or action.
+The prompt structure consisted of three key components: (1) Task Context and Role Definition, which mirrors the rules provided to human subjects; (2) Communication Norms, where we explicitly codified pragmatic constraints often implicit to humans (e.g., conciseness, turn-taking, and comparative language) to support natural collaboration; and (3) Structural Scaffolding, which enforced a strict JSON output format to track state updates and induce zero-shot chain-of-thought reasoning \citep{kojima2022large} before generating an utterance or action.
+In addition, we provided the full history of utterances from both partners, with the matcher receiving an additional image as context that was updated whenever a basket was placed or moved.
 The full prompts are provided in Appendix \ref{app:prompts}.